-(a) Compute the state space trajectory x(t) and input u(t) corresponding to equation (2.13) and satisfying the differential equation (2.12).
-Your answer should be an equation similar to equation (2.7) for each state x_i and the input u. (b) Find an explicit input that steers a double integrator system between any two equilibrium points $x_0 \in \mathbb{R}^2$ and $x_f \in \mathbb{R}^2$. (c) Show that all reachable systems are differentially flat and give a formula for finding the flat output in terms of the dynamics matrix A and control matrix B. 2.6 Consider the lateral control problem for an autonomous ground vehicle as described in Example 2.1 and Section 2.3.
+- (a) Compute the state space trajectory x(t) and input u(t) corresponding to equation (2.15) and satisfying the differential equation (2.14).
+Your answer should be an equation similar to equation (2.7) for each state x_i and the input u. - (b) Find an explicit input that steers a double integrator system between any two equilibrium points $x_0 \in \mathbb{R}^2$ and $x_f \in \mathbb{R}^2$. - (c) Show that all reachable systems are differentially flat and give a formula for finding the flat output in terms of the dynamics matrix A and control matrix B. - 2.6.
+Show that the servomechanism example from Exercise 1.3 is differentially flat and compute the forward and reverse mappings between the system states and inputs and the flat flag. - 2.7.
+Consider the lateral control problem for an autonomous ground vehicle as described in Example 2.1 and Section 2.3.
 Using the fact that the system is differentially flat, find an explicit trajectory that solves the following parallel parking maneuver:

-Your solution should consist of two segments: a curve from x_0 to x_i with v > 0and a curve from x_i to x_f with v < 0.
+Your solution should consist of two segments: a curve from x_0 to x_i with v > 0 and a curve from x_i to x_f with v < 0.
 For the trajectory that you determine, plot the trajectory in the plane (x versus y) and also the inputs v and φ as a function of time.
-2.7 Consider first the problem of controlling a truck with trailer, as shown in the figure below:
+2.8.
+Consider first the problem of controlling a truck with trailer, as shown in the figure below:

 The dynamics are given above, where (x, y, θ) is the position and orientation of the truck, φ is the angle of the steering wheels, θ_1 is the angle of the trailer, and l and d are the length of the truck and trailer.
 We want to generate a trajectory for the truck to move it from a given initial position to the loading dock.
-We ignore the role of obstacles and concentrate on generation of feasible trajectories. (a) Show that the system is differentially flat using the center of the rear wheels of the trailer as the flat output. (b) Generate a trajectory for the system that steers the vehicle from an initial condition with the truck and trailer perpendicular to the loading dock into the loading dock. (c) Write a simulation of the system stabilizes the desired trajectory and demonstrate your two-degree of freedom control system maneuvering from several different initial conditions into the parking space, with either disturbances or modeling errors included in the simulation.
+We ignore the role of obstacles and concentrate on generation of feasible trajectories. - (a) Show that the system is differentially flat using the center of the rear wheels of the trailer as the flat output. - (b) Generate a trajectory for the system that steers the vehicle from an initial condition with the truck and trailer perpendicular to the loading dock into the loading dock. - (c) Write a simulation of the system stabilizes the desired trajectory and demonstrate your two-degree of freedom control system maneuvering from several different initial conditions into the parking space, with either disturbances or modeling errors included in the simulation.